ciropinto1982/Spectral-fitting-with-SPEX/SPEX-ionisation-balance/xabs-calc/README.md

 2) python_plot_ionbal.py

 Reads the (log_xi, kT) results from the file xabs_inputfile_corr1_cut.dat and plots the ionisation balance in the file plot_xi_T_curve.pdf, the stability S curve in plot_xi_psi_curve.pdf, respectively.

+3) python_plot_ionbal.py

+Reads the ionic fractions from the individual outputs and plots them for each value of ionisation parameter.